nfroze/nfroze/README.md

 # Noah Frost | AI Infrastructure Engineer

-I build AI infrastructure from the ground up.
+In a market where technology changes faster than people can specialise, I don't specialise — I adapt.

-## The Approach
+## The Point

-Over 8 months, I designed and executed 20 cloud infrastructure projects using a systematic methodology I developed independently:
+I built 20 cloud infrastructure projects over 8 months.
+No mentor.
+No team.
+No templates.
+Designed my own curriculum, architected everything from scratch.

-**How it works:**
+But the projects aren't the point.
+They're proof of something more valuable:

-- Research extensively until full contextual understanding is achieved
+**I can learn anything, fast, without hand-holding.**

-- Design architecture from first principles
+Drop me into an unfamiliar domain and I'll figure it out.
+Terraform will change.
+Kubernetes will evolve.
+New tools will emerge.
+That's not a threat — that's where I thrive.
+The technical skills are evidence.
+The adaptability is the product.

-- Build iteratively with checkpoint-based validation
+## The Method

-- Document everything publicly for accountability
+AI is only as powerful as the person wielding it.

-**AI as force multiplier:**
+- **Strategic direction stays with me:** architecture, problem decomposition, quality decisions
-- Strategic direction stays with me: architecture, problem decomposition, quality decisions
+- **Tactical execution gets delegated:** code generation, research synthesis, documentation
-- Tactical execution delegated to AI: code generation, research synthesis, documentation
+- **The result:** compressed learning cycles and rapid delivery in unfamiliar domains

-- Result: compressed learning cycles and rapid delivery in unfamiliar domains
+Most engineers treat AI like a faster Stack Overflow.
+I treat it as a cognitive partner.
+The difference shows in the output.

-## Foundation
+## The Foundation

-DevSecOps bootcamp graduate—6 weeks of security-first training from a Global CISO before building anything.
+DevSecOps bootcamp graduate — 6 weeks of security-first training from a Global CISO before building anything.
 Shift-left thinking from day one.

 ## Technical Stack